If you’re wondering what to serve with your steak, you’ve come to the right place.

 Whipped parsnips with fresh herbs

-You can’t go wrong with whipped parsnips – you’ll get a delightful velvety mash, chock-full of fresh, herby flavors, perfect for soaking up your steak’s juices and sauce.
+You can’t go wrong with whipped parsnips – you’ll get a delightful velvety mash, chock-full of fresh, herby flavors, excellent for soaking up your steak’s juices and sauce.

 And the best part?